-- 4.33 Commercial or proprietary clubs may only apply for a Club Gaming Machine Permit enabling the premises to provide a maximum of 3 gaming machines only, of category B4, C or D. - 4.34 Premises that have work-based members' social clubs, but which may not be licensed to sell or supply alcohol, may apply for a permit.
-This type of premises includes, for example, those where machines are sited in works' canteens. - 4.35 Before granting a permit to premises described in the preceding paragraph, the Licensing Authority will need to be satisfied that the premises meet the requirements of a members' club and that the majority of members are over 18 years of age. - 4.36 Both categories of permits have effect for 10 years.
-An annual fee has to be paid on the anniversary of the permit's grant. - 4.37 Appendix H contains further information on gaming in club premises, the application process and additional documentation the Licensing Authority requires in determining the application.
+- 4.34 Commercial or proprietary clubs may only apply for a Club Gaming Machine Permit enabling the premises to provide a maximum of three gaming machines only, of Category B4, C or D. - 4.35 Premises that have work-based members' social clubs, but which may not be licensed to sell or supply alcohol, may apply for a permit.
+This type of premises includes, for example, those where machines are sited in works' canteens. - 4.36 Before granting a permit to premises described in the preceding paragraph, the Licensing Authority will need to be satisfied that the premises meet the requirements of a members' club and that the majority of members are over 18 years of age. - Both categories of permits have effect for 10 years.
+An annual fee has to be paid on the anniversary of the permit's grant to the licensing authority.